Please do not hesitate to contact us for all your Accessibility and Accommodation questions at Columbia College!

 Special Instruction

-Special instruction in adaptive physical education, cardiac and pulmonary rehabilitation, and computer access are offered on a semester basis.
+Special instruction in adaptive physical education (APE) and computer access skills (Skills Development 610) are offered on a semester basis.

 Alternate Media Format